 Why Now?

-Theron Skees answered the question of why 2013 is the right time to once again reinvent the area:
+Theron Skees answered the question of why 2013 is the right time to reinvent the area once again:

 “Disney has a long history of listening to our guests.
 Visitors and local residents alike have really told us a lot about their desires for increased diversity in shopping and new dining selections and that’s the primary reason.
 Secondarily, we love to always improve our venues.
 Imagineering has a long history of looking at master plans and understanding what’s relevant for our guests and Downtown Disney is one of those areas that’s been open for 30 years and we look at a lot of different types of plans over the years and took our time to really decide on what was the best approach for this area and we landed on Disney Springs.
 It’s kind of a unifying storyline that we felt would really reinvigorate the property and really give it an identity all of its own.”

 Once again, it comes back to the story.
-Disney previously announced a project called Hyperion Wharf would replace Pleasure Island, initially scheduled to be completed this year.
-But work never began on Hyperion Wharf, which borrowed a look and feel from the recent successful multi-year Disney California Adventure makeover.
+Disney previously announced a Hyperion Wharf project that would replace Pleasure Island, initially scheduled to be completed this year.
+But work never began on Hyperion Wharf, which borrowed a look and feels from the recent successful multi-year Disney California Adventure makeover.

 Instead, Disney felt they could do better, as Skees explained: